leuti/product-store/README.md

 Please ensure that the product-store API is running on the local machine.
 For download and instructions --> https://github.com/leuti/product-api.git.

+## Additional Documents

+Please refer to the folder docs for more details on

+- Architecture
+- Deployment

 ## Required modules

 This application makes use of the following libraries (incomplete list.
 See package.JSON for all dependencies):